 After some feedback from both candidates and prospective clients, this medium-sized financial company decided to evaluate the soft skills of their employees.
 Specifically, they were interested in the sales and recruiting teams skills in communication, interpersonal relationships, and time management.
-After doing some research, they conducted a skills gap analysis and found a couple of employees on each team had some gaps in these specific skills.
+After doing some research, they conducted a skills gap analysis and found a couple of employees on each team had some skills gaps in these specific skills.
 After determining this, the company decided to invest in external workshops and coaching for these individuals, given their other skills were strong.

 Leadership evaluation & hiring

 This early start-up in the tech space company was having a hard time deciding what leadership was the best to hire at this point in time.
-They decided to conduct company-wide skills set analysis to determine what skills employees had, and what was missing, it also allowed them to see specifically the leadership teams skills.
+They decided to conduct company-wide skills gaps analysis to determine what skills employees had, and what was missing, it also allowed them to see specifically the leadership team's skills.
 After determining that there was a major gap in finance leadership and sales leadership, the team decided to invest in recruiting these two leadership positions.
 The next year, they used the same process to determine with a limited budget the next hires overall.